fadion/pizzaiolo-server/README.md

 # Pizzaiolo Server

-A simple server to provide data over REST to the Pizzaiolo app.
+A very simple server to provide data to the Pizzaiolo app.
 Built with [Node.js](https://nodejs.org/en/) and [Restify](http://restify.com/), using some static JSON files as data.

 ## Installation